emfinfo/conseillers/README.md

-# conseillers 1.3.3 - august 2018
+# conseillers 1.3.4 - october 2018
 A small Play application with a MySQL DB (Swiss parliament).
 This release is now full adapted to last Play 2.6.x framework.

-DbWorkerFactory inject JPA entity manager into the dao layer.
-DbWorker and dao are only loaded one time (singleton).
+* New in release 1.3.4 (october 2018) :
+  * adapted to Play Framework 2.6.20
+  * adapted to library DaoLayer 6.0.0 (Guice use)

 * New in release 1.3.3 (august 2018) :
   * adapted to Play Framework 2.6.16